 Most people would look at that and say, “Isn’t that too small a niche?”
 You think so?
 Think again.
 By getting their tiny little niche, they have stamped themselves very clearly in the minds of customers.

-Problem: Wasting time finding the
+Problem: Wasting time finding the right fit

 Empower Me, Don’t Tell Me!

 I get e-mail from a travel agent every now and then.
 In the e-mail he gives me information that I could get just about any where.
 It has prices of airfares, new destinations and other such things that I could find with a little help from the newspapers or the Internet.
 Notice there’s no problem there.
 It’s all about solution, solution, solution.

 I don’t have any need to travel right now and so I delete the email because it provides me with no tangible solution.
 When I decide to travel, the situation will have changed and none of their wonderful solutions will apply to me.

 On the other hand, do you have trouble getting 10kg past the check-in counter?
 Or would you want to know of a foolproof way to beat jet lag?
 Or wouldn’t you like to know the tricks to get upgraded on your flight?

 Most of us would answer yes to almost all these questions because they present problems that need to be solved.
 The travel agent has spent years in the business and knows stuff that you and I haven’t got a clue about.
 Important tips that we could carry around in our heads for years to come and use them as and when the problem presents itself.